Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 bird photographer silouhette

-Birders should not endeavor to be as unobtrusive as possible to prevent causing stress and anxiety in birds.
+Birders should endeavor to be as unobtrusive as possible to prevent causing stress, anxiety, and harm in birds.
 This includes being quiet and observing birds from a respectful distance.

 No traces of human activity should be left behind, including food waste, plastics, or other garbage.